Riyanshuu/Cyber_Security_Knowledge_Base/Interview-Questions-and-Answers.md

     | --- | --- |
     | It works on the textual format which means it sends messages as plain text. | It works on the binary protocol which means it encodes messages into binary data. |
     | It compresses data by itself. | It uses HPACK for data compression. |
-    - **What is CRLF Injection?**

-        CRLF (**Carriage Return** & **Line Feed**)

-        CRLF Injection (or HTTP Response splitting) is a software application coding vulnerability that occurs when an attacker injects a CRLF character sequence where it is not expected.
-It can lead to Cross-site scripting (XSS) and web cache poisoning.

 - **Difference between HTTP and HTTPS?**